Limit theorems for counting large continued fraction digits

-Now we collect the necessary mixing properties of the continued fractions digits and state the following lemma from \cite[Chapter 2.3.4]{iosifescu_metrical_2009}. \begin{lemma} Let $\psi=\psi_{\gamma}$ denote the $\psi$-mixing coefficient with respect to the continued fraction digits and the Gauss measure $\gamma$.
+Now we collect the necessary mixing properties of the continued fractions digits.
+We start by stating the following lemma from \cite[Chapter 2.3.4]{iosifescu_metrical_2009}. \begin{lemma} Let $\psi=\psi_{\gamma}$ denote the $\psi$-mixing coefficient with respect to the continued fraction digits and the Gauss measure $\gamma$.
 Then we have that